 Under the sub heading ‘Shut-down settings’ there is a list of four items each with check boxes on the left.
 The first in the list says, “Turn on fast start-up (recommended)“.
 I have highlighted this list with a blue box.

 All four items are normally greyed out which I presume is a minor security measure to prevent accidental changes.
 To make them active the instruction in blue text, next to the security shield, which says, “Change settings that are currently unavailable” must be selected.
 This instruction is highlighted by a red box in the picture above.

 When selected the shield and security phrase will be removed and the items in the list will no longer be greyed out.
 See below:

 It will now be possible to change the checkbox status by toggling it with a mouse click.
 So:

-- If you DON’T want to use Windows 10 Fast Startup get it unchecked (unticked) by selecting the checkbox (pointing and clicking it) as necessary to get the result shown below:
+- To stop using Windows 10 Fast Startup uncheck (untick) this by selecting the checkbox (pointing to it and clicking it) as necessary.
+See below:

-- If you want to use Windows 10 Fast Startup ensure this is checked (ticked) by selecting the checkbox (pointing and clicking it) as necessary.
+- To use Windows 10 Fast Startup check (tick) this by selecting the checkbox (pointing to it and clicking it) as necessary.
 See below: